zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

 Module 2 focuses on simulating on-board diagnostics (OBD) to generate real-time vehicle data, mimicking data typically provided by a vehicle's OBD system, such as engine parameters and fuel consumption.
 Through a simple Python script, participants will learn how to generate random OBD data, laying the foundation for developing a digital twin.
 This module also introduces OBD2, a standardized system used for vehicle diagnostics since 1991, which helps with tasks like vehicle logging, real-time diagnostics, predictive maintenance, and vehicle black box logging.

 ### Experiment 2: Creating the Python Script
-1. Create File
+1. Download and Open the File
-    - Create a file inside the ‘kuksa-ditto’ folder and name it ‘generate_random_obd_data.py’.
+    - Download the [generate_random_obd_data.py](https://github.com/zubxxr/sq_6/blob/main/kuksa-ditto/generate_random_obd_data.py) and place it in the ‘kuksa-ditto’ folder.

 2. Import Required Modules
     - Add these imports at the top of the file.